 Yes, there are.
 5-HTP is equal or better than normal antidepressants and the side effects are a lot less severe.
 The most significant study compared 5-HTP with fluvoxamine, a selective serotonin reuptake inhibitor (SSRI).

-The studied subjects were given 5-HTP (100mg) or fluvoxamine (50mg) times a day for six weeks.
-The group that was given 5-HTP had a reduction of the depression reduction of a 60.7% versus the 56.1% of those who were given fluvoxamine.
+The participants took either 5-HTP (100mg) or fluvoxamine (50mg) three times a day for six weeks.
+The group that took 5-HTP reduced their depression in a 60.7% versus a 56.1% in those who were given fluvoxamine.

 The percentage was slightly higher in the 5-HTP group (60.7% vs 56.1%).
-The response of the patients that received 5-HTP was also faster than that of the patients that received fluvoxamine.
+In addition, the response of the patients who took 5-HTP was also faster than that of the patients that took fluvoxamine.

 The real advantage of 5-HTP in this study was the low side effects.
 The differences between both groups were:

-Although the number of patients that suffered side effects did not differ largely in both treatment groups, the relation between severity and the type of treatment received was significant: Fluvoxamine presented moderate to severe side effects, while 5-HTP presented minor side effects.
+Although the number of patients that suffered side effects did not differ largely in both groups, the relation between the severity and the type of treatment was important: Fluvoxamine produced from moderate to severe side effects, while 5-HTP produced minor side effects.

-The most common side effect of 5-HTP were nausea, heartburn, and gastrointestinal problems (swelling and satiety).
+The most common side effects of 5-HTP were nausea, heartburn and gastrointestinal problems (swelling and satiety).
 These side effects were classified as minor.
-In contrast, most of the side effects of the fluvoxamine group were described as moderate or severe.
+In contrast, most of the side effects of the fluvoxamine group were classified as moderate or severe.

-Due to the fact that people who suffer from chronic headaches usually have low levels of serotonin, many researchers refer to migraines and chronic headaches as a “low serotonin syndrome”.
+Due to the fact that people who suffer chronic headaches usually have low serotonin levels, many researchers refer to migraines and chronic headaches as “low serotonin syndrome”.

 Several clinical trials have studied the effects of 5-HTP on headaches (both migraines and tension headaches), and the results were excellent.
-In particular, the use of 5-HTP for the prevention migraine offers significant advantages when compared to the pharmacological treatment.
+In particular, the use of 5-HTP to prevent migraines has significant advantages when compared to the pharmacological treatment.

-Even though there is a wide range of drugs that are useful for the treatment of migraines, all of them produce side effects, while 5-HTP is a lot safer.
+Even though there is a wide range of drugs that are useful to treat migraines, all of them produce side effects, while 5-HTP is a lot safer.